TGS

 Chance for west midlands firms to meet the experts on doing business with international aid agencies

-seen at 05:37, 20 July in Adult Learning Inspectorate News - national.
+seen at 05:37, 20 July in Adult Learning Inspectorate News - national (Our copy).

 Work stopped at a fifth of west midland construction sites

-seen at 05:37, 20 July in Adult Learning Inspectorate News - national.
+seen at 05:37, 20 July in Adult Learning Inspectorate News - national (Our copy).

 Work was stopped on almost one in five of West Midlands construction sites visited as part of a recent intensive safety initiative.